qxoko/anobe/README.md

 ```

 It functions much the same as the macOS version, although it currently does not prevent startup items from being secretly set in the Scheduler.

+The `terminate` seemed to be missing two or three processes when run, but I discovered through testing that running it multiple times will eventually clear everything up — the sledgehammer approach to software management.

+When the `process` call spits out `No instances available`, you've won.
+Three runs seems to be the charm at time of writing, so I've looped the command four times to guarantee Success™.
+If you do not see `No instances available` toward the end of the output, simply run again.  _It will eradicate all eventually_.